Bhimonw/PythonLearning-100Days/README.md

 ## 🙏 Acknowledgements

-Inspired by the #100DaysOfCode challenge, the wider developer community, and courses like "100 Days of Code: The Complete Python Pro Bootcamp".
+Inspired by the #100DaysOfCode challenge, the broader developer community, and courses like Angela Yu's "100 Days of Code: The Complete Python Pro Bootcamp" (Udemy).

 ---